microsoft/WhatTheHack/xxx-PowerPlatformBasic/Student/Challenge-02.md

 Review the sample Order Document and decide whether we can use any prebuilt model that AI Builder offers, or we need to build a custom model to read the information on the form.

 The Model is required to:
-- Extract General Order Information (Order Number, Order Date, Order Total)
+- Extract General Order Information (Order Number, Order Date, and Order Total)
-- Extract Customer Information (Full name, Address, Email or Phone)
+- Extract Customer Information (Full name, Address, and Phone)
 - Extract Order Detail Information (Product Code, Product Description, Quantity and Unit Price)

 ## Success Criteria